Table of Contents

 Similarly, do it for the consumer directory.

 Hurray!
-You have learned the basic steps to get started with Kafka Event Driven Architecture.
+You have learned the basic steps to start with Kafka Event Driven Architecture.
 If you wish to generate and print timestamps in JSON format, you can refer to this article.

 Benefits & Use Cases of Kafka Event Driven Architecture